ooyala/scamr/README.md

                new InputOutput.TextFileSource(inputs)
 ```

-Notice that multiple input paths can be specified as arguments to the constructor of an InputOutput.TextFileSource object, but only a single Source object can be specified per peipeline.
+Notice that multiple input paths can be specified as arguments to the constructor of an InputOutput.TextFileSource object, but only a single Source object can be specified per pipeline.
 Joining inputs from multiple source types may be supported in a future version.

 Once you've specified some input to a pipeline, you probably want to run it through one or more MapReduce jobs.
 Use the `-->` operator to direct the flow of data through your pipeline: from an input Source, into an MR job, between successive stages of your multi-job pipeline, and finally into an output Sink.